 RE / LE at the end of the words

 Written French is different from the French spoken in everyday life.
 Do you listen to French series, and you get frustrated because you don’t understand what is being said?
 While you have been learning French for several years?
 This is completely normal!
-There are rules that you must learn and, above all, have to understand in order to improve your listening comprehension!
+There are rules that you must learn and, above all, understand to improve your listening comprehension!

 In this article, you will find out that the letters RE and LE can disappear at the end of a word in the spoken language.
 Please note that you cannot delete these letters in all the words.
 You have to consider the structure of the sentence.
 These rules are generally not taught in schools!
 Learn the rules and practice thanks to the audio and the video.